pestrela/music/traktor/README.md

 ## How I see the future of Traktor mappings

 A major Traktor strength is the MIDI mappings system.
-Very flexible and powerful.\
+They are over and over praised to be very flexible and powerful.\
 Traktor maps are by far the most popular in https://maps.djtechtools.com \
 Large mappings are really complex to build - but once this is done other users immediately benefit by just installing them.